You want to build a perennial dynasty powerhouse, right?

 But landing in Kansas City certainly boosts Rice’s dynasty upside.
 He’s tied to the most talented QB in the game.
 And there’s a clear path to immediate playing time, with Moore, Kadarius Toney, and Marquez Valdes-Scantling the primary competition.

 The Chiefs view Rice as a potential replacement for JuJu Smith-Schuster.

-See where Rashee Rice sits in the 2023 fantasy football WR rankings.
+See where Rashee Rice sits in the 2023 fantasy football rankings.

 6'2, 220 lbs.